Ngorongoro Crater

 Lake Manyara, Ngorongoro Crater and the Serengeti - 7 days/6 nights

-The itinerary includes game viewing in Lake Manyara and Ngorongoro Crater with three nights in the Serengeti – all in private campsites.
-Our mobile safaris travel into the best areas of this game-packed region, camping amongst the Big Five with the sounds of the African bush all around.
+A safari of a lifetime this excellent itinerary includes game viewing in Lake Manyara and Ngorongoro Crater with three nights in the Serengeti all in private campsites.
+Our mobile safaris travel into the best areas of this game-packed region, camping in authentic safari comfort amongst the animals with the sounds of the African bush all around.

-Lake Manyara, Ngorongoro Crater & Serengeti safari, 7 days / 6 nights
+Tarangire, Lake Manyara, Ngorongoro Crater & Serengeti - 7 days / 6 nights

-The price shown is per person for travel June-Oct including all arrangements starting and ending in Arusha with full board lodge accommodation throughout, perfect for anyone wanting to visit Northern Tanzania but wanting to avoid staying in tented accommodation.
-Seasonal discounts apply.
+The price shown is per person for all arrangements starting and ending in Arusha with comfortable full board lodge or camp accommodation throughout including a private guide/vehicle.

 Tanzania Safari Spots